arushree16/digiwallet/README.md

 3. Use the Login endpoint to get a token and set it as the `admin_token` variable

 ## API Documentation

+### Authenticating with Firebase

+- You can authenticate API requests using either:
+  - A JWT token (from DigiWallet's login endpoint)
+  - A Firebase ID token (from Firebase Authentication)
+- To use a Firebase ID token:
+  1. Obtain the token by signing in a user with Firebase Auth (see README instructions above).
+  2. Send the token in the `Authorization` header:

+     ```
+     Authorization: Bearer <FIREBASE_ID_TOKEN>
+     ```
+  3. Protected endpoints will accept either JWT or Firebase tokens.

 ### Authentication Endpoints